Giogazz/interview-test-aiengineer-2025/README.md

 # Technical interview
 This repository contains the starting files for the technical interview for the AI Engineer applications at TXT Arcan.

-Applicants should fork this repository, complete the test, and submit the output to the hiring manager/HR contact.
+Applicants should fork this repository, complete the test, and submit the link to their solution to the hiring manager/HR contact.

+For any quetions related to the test, please contact `darius.sas _at_ arcan.tech`.

 ## The task
 ### Goal